Agenda for Thursday, October 3, 2019

 The gut microbiome can play a significant role on your skin health.
-Learn how probiotics can impact skin health among women.
+This activity will review how probiotics can impact skin health among women.

-- Participants will review the role of the gut microbiome on the skin.
+- Participants will review the evidence for a connection between the gut microbiome and the skin.

 - Participants will appraise the benefits of probiotics for women’s skin health.

-- Participants will identify the importance of gut skin immunology through practical pearls.
+- Participants will identify the different forms of skin cancer.

-- Participants will evaluate the evidence for the use of supplements, probiotics, and diet for acne therapy.
+- Participants will appraise the evidence for the impact of diet on sun protection.

 Compounding is a disappearing art in dermatology.
 What can a compounding pharmacy do for you, and how can you work effectively with a compounding pharmacy?

-- Participants will employ a strategy for integrating a compounding pharmacy into their practice.
+- Participants will employ a strategy for integrating compounding into their practice.

 In this workshop, attendees will delve into the Traditional Chinese Medicine (TCM) approach to atopic eczema.
 Learn how to recognize the most common pattern types seen in clinical practice and outline effective approaches to treating the different patterns according to Chinese medicine.
 Several case examples of different pattern types will be presented along with the successful formulae used.
 Attendees will learn the importance of adjusting formulae to mirror the ongoing changes that occur with treatment in order to achieve long-term remission through numerous clinical photos to illustrate the variety of clinical manifestation that are the bases of successful treatment.